emjjkk/portfolio/public/b/displaying-your-live-activity-on-your-own-website.md

-Here's a nice touch for your portfolio website or next social app - what if users could see what you were doing, right now?
-Maybe you're watching a specific song on YouTube.
-Editing a specific file in Github Codespaces.
-Watching anime on a pirating site.
+Here’s a little thing I thought would be a nice touch for my portfolio website (or really, any social app): what if people could see what I was doing right now?
+Maybe I’m listening to a specific song on YouTube?
+Editing a file in GitHub Codespaces?

-To implement something like that would have been hard - it would have involved reading through official API documentations like Spotify's to see if it was even possible at all.
-And a lot of times it wasn't.
-If it was, you still had to write lines upon lines and even whole files of code to implement the live activity of each platform separately.
-Ultimately it might not be worth it if you just wanted a quick aesthetic for your biolink.
+A while back, pulling something like this off would’ve been a pain.
+I’d have to go through official API docs (like Spotify’s) just to figure out if it was even possible.
+Half the time, it wasn’t.
+And when it was, I’d have to write piles of code for each individual platform — just to show a tiny “Now Watching” block somewhere on my site.
+It was messy, overkill, and not really worth it for a simple aesthetic touch on a biolink.

-The great news is, there's now a much easier, all-in-one way to do this.
-One code to fetch all your activity, but you still have control over exactly which activity shows and how.
+But now, there’s a way easier, all-in-one way to do it.
+One setup to fetch all your activity, with full control over what shows and how it looks.

-Let me show you a quick guide to do it with everyone's favourite web framework, NextJS.
+Let me show you how I did it using everyone’s favorite web framework — NextJS.

 ## Getting Started with PreMiD